Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

 - Notwithstanding
    - Notwithstanding the fact that the project was over budget and behind schedule, the team was able to deliver the product on time
    - Notwithstanding the economic downturn, the company was able to remain profitable
+- Conversely
+    - The Government claims the country is a democracy.
+Conversely, it bans all oposition
+    - Poor health is accepted as an attribute of normal ageing.
+Conversely, youth is depicted as a time of vitality and good health.
 ## Grammar: Review of past, present & future tenses
 ### Refering to the present
 - present simple